 The International Hypothermia Registry (IHR) is the first and only world-wide database on human accidental hypothermia with more than 250 entries from all continents over a 10-year period.
 The results have been published in Resuscitation in 2021 and received the ‘Paul Dudley White International Scholar Award ‘ from the American Heart Association.

 This internet-based registry was created at the University Hospital of Geneva (HUG), Switzerland which hosts the data on its secure server.
 It is registered in Switzerland and has Ethical Approval from the University of Geneva.

-The IHR’s principle goal is to increase knowledge on accidental hypothermia by gathering sufficient relevant data through international networking, creating the largest data base on deep accidental hypothermia.
-The registry will enable comparison of treating and rewarming methods, study survival predictor factors and prevention of post rewarming complications.
-This will help select the most efficient ways to treat these patients and permit the establishment of evidence based diagnosis and treatment guidelines.
+The IHR’s main goal is to increase awareness and knowledge of accidental hypothermia by gathering sufficient relevant data through international networking, creating the largest database on deep accidental hypothermia.
+The Registry will enable the assessment of pre-hospital treatments, rewarming methods and survival factors as well as post-rewarming complications.
+This will allow the establishment of evidence-based knowledge and treatment guidelines, thus improving patients’ outcome.